 VIDIZMO DEMS offers artificial intelligence capabilities that help with analysis of the evidence by unlocking insights that would otherwise take time to discover or go unnoticed altogether.
 The DEMS artificial intelligence recognizes faces, voices, objects, as well as characters, such as signposts or license plates.
 DEMS also automates transcription and translation of the evidence files and, with a little machine learning, even redaction of personally identifiable information.
 Furthermore, DEMS offers geospatial mapping of the evidence as well.

 If all goes well, law enforcement agencies will have a centralized repository for all their digital evidence.
 Their next problem would be finding the evidence file they need in that moment.
 In a decent digital evidence management system, that shouldn’t be a problem.
 The system should assign tags and metadata to individual evidence files and organize them in relevant case folders.
 This way, officers should be able to pull any evidence file up in a matter of seconds.

-VIDIZMO DEMS automatically generates tags and metadata for each digital evidence file upon ingestion into the portal.
+VIDIZMO Digital Evidence Management System (DEMS) automatically generates tags and metadata for each digital evidence file upon ingestion into the portal.
 Furthermore, using the aforementioned artificial intelligence insights, DEMS allows search not only in the centralized repository but also within the videos.
-Using the recognized faces, words, objects, as well as sentiments, users can skip to the relevant part of the video instead sitting through hours of video.
+Using the recognized faces, words, objects, as well as sentiments, users can skip to the relevant part of the video instead of sitting through hours of video.

 VIDIZMO was designed with the needs of law enforcement agencies in mind.
 The system is continually evolving to keep up with the trends of the market and the prevalent technology.